dinhomathias/Amc/Examples.md

 * [moodify](https://github.com/samsontmr/moodify) — Takes your selfie and recommends a playlist for your mood.  [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/moodifybot)
 * [Motivational Quotes Bot](https://github.com/SumitAgr/MotivationalQuotes-Bot) - A simple Telegram bot that generates a new motivational quote with a single command. [ᴛʀʏ ɪᴛ ᴏᴜᴛ](http://t.me/MotivationalQuotes_Bot)
 * [Motivator bot](https://github.com/SabaunT/bot-motivator) - Telegram bot (with celery engine) that will motivate you to do something good or stop doing something bad. [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/PersuaderBot)
+* [MVC sample](https://github.com/mmdaz/mvc_model_bot_developing) -- This is a great sample for bot developing using python-telegram-bot and based on MVC model.
+I will be happy if I get comments and pull requests for improving it.
 * [Natalia](https://github.com/Whalepool/Natalia) — An administrative assistant bot.
 Lots of useful commands and functions for helping admins moderate multiple groups with large users
 * [Needs more JPEG Bot](https://github.com/zeroone2numeral2/nmjpeg-bot) — Lowers the quality of photos [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/nmjpegbot)
 * [OpenCryptoBot](https://github.com/Endogen/OpenCryptoBot) - The Swiss Army knife for crypto-currencies [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/opencryptobot)